 Wood Coasters

-The famous Coney Island Cyclone is the 13th fastest wooden coaster in the US (at 60 mph).
+Coney Island Cyclone is the 13th fastest wooden coaster in the US (at 60 mph).
 That's pretty good, considering how old it is, and how many wooden coasters have been built in just the past 20 years.

 What's the fastest wooden coaster that we in Virginia can easily get to?